1. The Opportunity for Reinvention

 DEMO analysis makes this question easier to answer because it forces an explicit accounting of which acts in a workflow are Original Acts and who the human actor is behind each one.
 An organization that cannot answer that question for a given AI system has not designed the system; it has deployed a capability without a governance structure.

-6. What This Means Before System Design Begins
+6. Before System Design Begins

 References